-3 Sin can never taint thee now, Nor can doubt thy faith assail, Nor thy meek trust in Jesus Christ And the Holy Spirit fail.
-And then thou'rt sure to meet the good, troubling, And the weary are at rest.
+3 Sin can never taint thee now, Nor can doubt thy faith assail, Nor tny meek trust in Jesus Christ

+And the Holy Spirit fail.

+- And then thou'rt sure to meet the good,

-Whom on earth thou lovedst best, Where the wicked cease from
+- Whom on earth thou lovedst best.

+- Where the wicked cease from troubling,